-State significant infrastructure (SSI) includes major transport and services development that have a wider significance and impact than on just the local area.
+State significant infrastructure includes major transport and services developments that have a wider significance and impact than just the local area.

-The Government has identified certain types of development that are SSI for examples:
+The government has identified certain types of development that are SSI, for example:

-A development proposal for any of the identified development types is SSI if it:
+A proposal for any of the identified infrastructure types is SSI if it:

 The full list of SSI development types can be viewed in Schedules 3 and 4 of the State and Regional Development SEPP.